csd4348/HY252-Project-Ampipolis/README.md

 Porject works on IDE like netbeans, intellij and others.

-Here I implement the boardgame AMPHIPOLIS.
+Here I implement the boardgame AMPHIPOLIS, with Model-View-Controller implementation.